 - Many of our competitors periodically reduce their rates to gain business, especially during times of reduced oilfield activity or economic recessions.
 This may make it difficult for us to maintain or increase rates, or may require us to reduce our rates, or lose business.
-Additionally, it may limit our ability to maintain or expand our business. - Competition from logistics and brokerage companies may negatively impact our customer relationships and rates. - Higher prices and higher fuel surcharges to our customers may cause some of our customers to consider alternatives, including deciding to transport more of their own product with their own assets or substituting trucking for rail transportation. - Many customers periodically solicit bids from multiple providers for their transportation needs, which may depress freight rates or result in a loss of business to competitors.
+Additionally, it may limit our ability to maintain or expand our business. - Competition from logistics and brokerage companies may negatively impact our customer relationships and rates. - Some competitors in certain industries may have specialized equipment, a broader global network or a wider range of services that may result in a loss of business to competitors. - Higher prices and higher fuel surcharges to our customers may cause some of our customers to consider alternatives, including deciding to transport more of their own product with their own assets or substituting trucking for rail transportation.

+Many customers periodically solicit bids from multiple providers for their transportation needs, which may depress freight rates or result in a loss of business to competitors.